Rolands-Laucis/Socio/Documentation.md

   }
 );
 //the clients can now interact with your backend DB via the SocioClient.Query() and other functions!

-//---- More advanced stuff:

-//This class has a few public fields that you can alter, as well as useful functions to call later in your program at any time.
-E.g. set up lifecycle hooks: socserv.LifecycleHookNames; //get an array of the hooks currently recognized by Socio.
-Or get the TS definitions from ./core/types.d.ts socserv.RegisterLifecycleHookHandler("con", (caller_client: SocioSession, req:IncomingMessage) => {
-    //woohoo a new client connection!
-    //client is the already created instance of Session class, that has useful properties and methods, like the ID and IP of the client.
-});

-import type { ServerLifecycleHooks, ClientLifecycleHooks } from 'socio/types';
-//all params should have automatic type inference with a TS language server in your IDE. socserv.RegisterLifecycleHookHandler('auth', (client, ...) => {...});
-socserv.UnRegisterLifecycleHookHandler('auth'); //and unreg, if u want

-// you can also optionally supply the hooks on initialization const socserv = new SocioServer({ port: 3000 }, {
-    ...,
-    hooks:{
-      auth: (client, ...) => {...},
-      ...
-    }
-  }
-);
 ```

 #### DB init object (Database, Query, Arbiter, allowed verbs)